siddheshkadam/pepithon-WTC/README.md

 30. How to send out an Email notification in selenium webdriver?
 [WRITE YOUR NAME]

 31. How to configure email notification in ansible?
 [Gaurang]

+### Added on 19-Sept-2019
+32. How to install Sendmail on Ubuntu 18.04.3 LTS?
+Explain step by step setup and talk about the various exceptions/errors with their respective solutions.
+[WRITE YOUR NAME]

+33. A-Z of SPF.
+What is SPF?
+How to check if your SPF record is correct?
+What are the most common errors with SPF?
+What does SPF fail mean and how to fix that problem?
+[WRITE YOUR NAME]

+34. A-Z of DMARC.
+What is DMARC?
+How to check if your DMARC record is correct?
+What are the most common errors with DMARC?
+What does DMARC fail mean and how to fix that problem?
+Discuss about problems which can arise because of DMARC fail.
+[WRITE YOUR NAME]